Yann-Brault/Video-game-rate-prediction/README.md

-# TATIA-Project
+# Video-Game-Rate-Prediction

-TATIA project repo
+Student Project for M1.